 - You must pay by debit or credit card if you apply for the divorce online.
-This is part of the overall process and you will be guided to the payment page. - If you apply by submitting the paper application form to the court, the following payment options are available:

-1. Pay by debit or credit card.
-You will be notified how to do this after this after submitting the application.

-2. Pay over the phone.
-You must call the payment line 10 days after the application has been submitted to court.

-3. You can pay by cheque.
-Please note the address that cheques must be sent to is different to the address you would submit a paper application to.

-- Your original marriage certificate or certified copy will need to be provided when you apply for a divorce order. - If you apply online you can take a photograph of your original marriage certificate or certified copy and upload it to your online application. - If you apply by post you will need to attach your original marriage certificate or a certified copy to the application form when you send it.
+This is part of the overall process and you will be guided to the payment page. - If you apply by submitting the paper application form to the court, the following payment options are available: - 1.
+Pay by debit or credit card.
+You will be notified how to do this after this after submitting the application. - 2.
+Pay over the phone.
+You must call the payment line 10 days after the application has been submitted to court. - 3.
+You can pay by cheque made payable to 'HM Courts and Tribunals Service. - Your original marriage certificate or certified copy will need to be provided when you apply for a divorce order. - 1.
+If you apply online you can take a photograph of your original marriage certificate or certified copy and upload it to your online application. - 2.
+If you apply by post you will need to attach your original marriage certificate or a certified copy to the application form when you send it.